Gubu Dam - a gem in the Eastern Cape of South Africa.

-It has been a hectic couple of weeks in East London and with summer coming to an end it is necessary for a short break to update the bird list for SABAP2 ( the South African Bird Atlas Program) for this area and also to spend some time in quiet contemplation.
-So packed the car and headed for the Amatola Mountains near Stutterheim to spend a couple of nights on the dam/lake.
+As summer approaches it is a good time to update the bird list for SABAP2 ( the South African Bird Atlas Program) for this area.
+It is also a good time to relax in these beautiful surroundings and spend some time in quiet contemplation.
+So I packed the car and headed for the Amatola Mountains near Stutterheim in the Eastern Cape of South Africa to spend a couple of nights at the beautiful Gubu Dam.

-On arrival the dam is shrouded in mist giving it a mysterious feel.
+On arrival at the 124ha dam that is nestled between two mountains, Mount Gubu and Mount Thomas, I find it shrouded in mist giving it a mysterious feel.
 What secret delights is it hiding today under its cloak?
 Only time will tell.

-I began my bird list with a good sighting along the road of a Black-shouldered Kite, one of the smaller Raptors in this area.
+I begin my bird list with a good sighting along the road of a Black-shouldered Kite, one of the smaller Raptors in this area.
 Nearby a Common Fiscal surveyed its territory from the telephone line on the watch for an unsuspecting grasshopper.
 A Spurwing Goose honks its way across the dam and in the nearby forest a Knysna Turaco calls its rasping call.
 A Pin-tailed Whydah bobs its way across the grass in front of the clubhouse and a couple of Cape Wagtails forage in the long summer grass, looking for grubs and worms.
 The ever present and very noisy Haheda Ibis can be heard in the background.
 Across the dam a Red-necked Spurfowl calls to its mate.
-A promising start to my list and being certain that I would soon hear the resident African Fish Eagle is becomes apparent that before supper my list should be well into double figures, if not into the twenties.
+A promising start to my list and I am certain that I would soon hear the resident African Fish Eagle.
+It becomes apparent that before supper my list should be well into double figures, if not into the twenties, after just a few hours.

 Fly-fishing at Gubu.